pbek/qownnotesapi/README.md

 [![Code Climate](https://codeclimate.com/github/pbek/qownnotesapi/badges/gpa.svg)](https://codeclimate.com/github/pbek/qownnotesapi) |
 [![Test Coverage](https://codeclimate.com/github/pbek/qownnotesapi/badges/coverage.svg)](https://codeclimate.com/github/pbek/qownnotesapi/coverage)

-QOwnNotesAPI is the ownCloud API for [QOwnNotes](http://www.qownnotes.org), the open source notepad for Linux, macOS and Windows, that works together with the notes application of Nextcloud/ownCloud.
+QOwnNotesAPI is the Nextcloud / ownCloud API App for [QOwnNotes](http://www.qownnotes.org), the open source notepad for Linux, macOS and Windows, that works together with the notes application of Nextcloud/ownCloud.

 The only purpose of this App is to provide API access to your ownCloud server for your QOwnNotes desktop installation, you cannot use this Nextcloud/ownCloud App for anything else, if you don't have QOwnNotes installed on your desktop computer!